texfaq/texfaq.github.io/FAQ-whatenc.md

 encoded) to something regular.
-Nowadays, the operating system translates keystrokes into a code appropriate for the user's language: the encoding used is usually a national or international standard, though some operating systems use ''code pages'' (as defined by Microsoft).
+Nowadays, the operating system translates keystrokes into a code appropriate for the user's language: the encoding used is usually a national or international standard, though some operating systems use "code pages" (as defined by Microsoft).
 These standards and code pages often contain characters that may not appear in the TeX system's input stream.
-Somehow, these characters have to be dealt with&nbsp;&mdash; so an input character like ''é'' needs to be interpreted by TeX in a way that that at least mimics the way it interprets `\'e`.
+Somehow, these characters have to be dealt with&nbsp;&mdash; so an input character like "é" needs to be interpreted by TeX in a way that that at least mimics the way it interprets `\'e`.

 The TeX output stream is in a somewhat different situation: